minimo6caracteres/tyron/partnerships&compliance/files/incorporation.md

-- Issue: Legal incorporation in Denmark as **Tyron Global Stiftelse**.
+- Issue: Legal incorporation in Denmark as **Tyron RSV Stiftelse**.
-- Description of the idea: Tyron as a [registreret socialøkonomisk virksomhed](#registrering-af-socialøkonomisk-virksomhed), a nonprofit and open organization.
+- Description of the idea: Tyron as a [registreret socialøkonomisk virksomhed (RSV)](#registrering-af-socialøkonomisk-virksomhed), a nonprofit and open organization.
 - Status: In progress.

 ## Type of organization